k3jph/k3jph.github.io/_drafts/kingdom-of-hawaii.md

 history, language, and traditions.
-The re-establishment of traditional honors, such as the Royal Order of the Star of Oceania, underlines ongoing efforts to celebrate and perpetuate the significance of Hawaii's royal heritage in both local and international contexts.
+The re-establishment of traditional honors, such as the Royal Order of the Star of Oceania, underlines ongoing efforts to celebrate and perpetuate the significance of Hawai'i's royal heritage in both local and international contexts.

 ## The Royal Order of the Star of Oceania